hoprnet/hoprnet/ISSUES.md

 ## Creating an issue

 - A team-member, or an external contributor creates an issue using one of our [templates](.github/ISSUE_TEMPLATE), these templates may add some labels by default.
+- All new issues will contain a 'needs review' label.
-- A team-member labels the issue accordingly.
+- A team-member may review the new issue and label it accordingly, then he/she may remove 'needs-review' label.
 - (Optional) A team-member adds it to a milestone.
 - (Optional) A team-member assignes a user.
 - (Optional) A team-member adds it to a project.